Ghaida-Alyousef/Cypress-Automation-Testing/README.md

 # 🌐 Cypress Automation Testing Project 🚀

 This project was developed as part of the **Software Testing & Automation Bootcamp** at **Tuwaiq Academy**.
-It demonstrates hands-on practice in **End-to-End (E2E) Testing** using **Cypress** with real-world test scenarios.
+It demonstrates hands-on practice in **End-to-End (E2E) Testing** using **Cypress** with real-world test scenario

 ---

 ## ✨ Overview
 The project focuses on automating test flows for the **OrangeHRM system**, including login, employee management, and regression testing.
-It highlights my ability to design, execute, and document automated test cases with professional reporting.
+It highlights my ability to design, execute, and document automated test cases with professional reporting

 ---